-- more than 9 out of 10 people in England and Wales (49.8 million people) reported English as their main language
+- at the 2011 Census, more than 90% of people in England and Wales said English was their first language

 - 1.3% of the population of England and Wales (726,000 people) could speak English but not well, and 0.3% of the population (138,000 people) reported that they could not speak English at all

 - Polish was the most commonly spoken language after English

 - after White British people, people from a Black Caribbean background were the ethnic group most likely to speak English as their main language

 - people from a Bangladeshi ethnic background were the group most likely to not speak English well, or at all

 - people from an Other White ethnic background were the group least likely to speak English as their main language

 - 3 in 5 of those who couldn’t speak English well were female (Pakistani and Bangladeshi women were 5 times more likely than their male counterparts to speak no English at all)

 - there were regional differences in the percentage of people who couldn’t speak English for most ethnic groups

 Data was collected using the 18 categories for ethnicity in the 2011 Census.